heinwessels/LightAndTimeDialiation/README.md

 - Improve circle drawing algorithm to use Bresenham.
 - Write `step` function for `matter` so that photons don't need to do a gravity calculation.
 - Remove photons that are too far away from the origin.
+- Add strategic comments.

+## Improvements from previous Universe Simulation
+- Simulation speed per second is constant.
+If the processing takes too long it will increase the time step per calculation, instead of limiting the amount calculations with a fixed time step.

 ## Cool Physics Things
 - Light is affected by gravity even though it has **zero mass**!
 A thought experiment called the Equivalence Principle reasons why this can be observed [here](https://astronomy.stackexchange.com/questions/29122/if-light-has-no-mass-why-is-it-affected-by-gravity).
 Einstein considered this experiment as his *Happiest Thought*.
 What really happens is that gravity bends *space time*, and light is traveling in a straight line on that bent path.
 There